fractalysid/Twive_Simplified/Layout.md

 In the top pinky we find the "backspace" which is always accessible from every layer except the UTILITY layer, which replaces it with "delete" and the COMMON layer, which sends CTRL+backspace in order to delete entire words.
-It is also not accessible from the KEYBOARD and QWERTY layouts.

 ## Utility
 This layer is for utility.
 We have LGUI in the home index finger.
-TAB and ESC are placed similar to a standard keyboard but using the home row or just the left index finger is a good idea.
+TAB and ESC are placed similar to a standard keyboard but it would be a good idea to place them in the index finger column.
 This layer can be thought as the layer in which to place all the utility keys, like return, esc, backspace, delete... and even remove them from the base layer and thumb cluster.
 Here we can also place other utility keys like PRINTSCREEN, INSERT and so on.
-I'm experimenting with copy-cut-paste in the right home row right now.
+I'm experimenting with copy-cut-paste in the right home row right now and undo-redo in the top row.
 Comfortable but could be better.
 In the left home row you can find sticky modifiers.
-I found very comfortable to use sticky modifiers in this layer for actions like "save" (Ctrl + S), "quit" (Ctrl + Q), "open terminal" (Ctrl + Alt + T), by pressing keys in sequence and avoid the use of combos.
+I found very comfortable to use sticky modifiers in this layer for actions like "save" (Ctrl + S), "quit" (Ctrl + Q), "find" (Ctrl + f), "open terminal" (Ctrl + Alt + T), by pressing keys in sequenceand avoid the use of combos.
 Also present is the caps-word feature, which I found extremely useful.

 ## Common